zhangshaolei1998/Awesome-Simultaneous-Translation/README.md

 This repository collects the tookits, common datasets and paper list related to the research on **Simultaneous Translation**.
 This repository is continuously updating... ![update-badge](https://img.shields.io/github/last-commit/Vily1998/Awesome-Simultaneous-Translation?label=last%20update)

-It is a great honor if this repository brings some help or reference to your research.:blush:
+It is a great honor if this repository brings some help or reference to your research:blush: If you have any suggestions, feel free to contact me with: `zhangshaolei20z@ict.ac.cn`.

 <img src="./wordcloud.png" alt="wordcloud" style="zoom: 33%;" />